scipy/scipy/doc/source/dev/distributing.rst

 - A binary is specific for a single Python version (because different Python versions aren't ABI-compatible, at least up to Python 3.4).
-- Build against the lowest Numpy version that you need to support, then it will work for all Numpy versions with the same major version number (Numpy does maintain backwards ABI compatibility).
+- Build against the lowest NumPy version that you need to support, then it will work for all NumPy versions with the same major version number (NumPy does maintain backwards ABI compatibility).

 **Windows**